-- Archiving Device Configurations to the MXview Server - Comparing Archived Configuration Files - d.
-Specify the location to save the exported configuration backup file. - e.
+- · Archiving Device Configurations to the MXview Server

+- Comparing Archived Configuration Files

+- d.
 Click Save.

 MXview will export configurations from the selected device(s) as a ZIP file.

 Restoring Device Configurations

 Use the Configuration Center screen to restore configurations to one or more devices by restoring an archived configuration from the MXview server or importing a local configuration backup file (in INI format).